anandrajendran121991/labour-period-tracker/notes.md

 - **User Authentication:** Implemented Auth0 authentication to secure access, ensuring that only authorized users can view or modify sensitive labour data.

-- **Enhanced UI:** Improved the user interface with interactive charts, filters, and responsive design, enabling users to quickly analyze and interpret labour data across different time periods.
+- **Enhanced UI:** Improved the user interface with interactive charts, search, filters, pagination, and responsive design, enabling users to quickly analyze and interpret labour data across different time periods.

-- **Generative AI Assistance:** Continued leveraging generative AI for drafting documentation, refining code structure, and brainstorming new features, accelerating development and maintaining code quality.
+- **Generative AI Assistance & hugging Models:** Continued leveraging generative AI for drafting documentation, refining code structure, and brainstorming new features, accelerating development and maintaining code quality.
+Also make use of trained models to add new features which can make the application more impactful